We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 - Not for use on animals

 Vet’s Best Yard and Outdoor Kennel Spray hits pests where they live.
 Attach the included hose adapter to the bottle and spray your yard and outdoor kennels to kill fleas and ticks before they get a chance to climb onto your dog and then come inside.
 It’s safe for the family, around other pets and small animals, and it won’t harm trees, shrubs or flowers.
-With peppermint and clove oils as its active ingredients, it has a pleasant smell, too.
+With peppermint and clove oils as the active ingredients, it has a pleasant smell, too.

-Getting the best flea and tick treatment for your dog is not all about cost, or even about which one is most effective.
+Getting the best flea and tick prevention for your dog is not all about cost, or even about which one is most effective.
 The treatment has to be right for your lifestyle and for the type of dog you have.
 Keep the following factors in mind before deciding:

 - Will your dog submit to treatments?
 If your dog is squirmy, a collar may be a better choice than a topical treatment.